Code-Institute-Submissions/milestone-project-114/README.md

 * Downloadable course content (music sheets and backing tracks) in PDF and mp3 format.

-* Gain access keys from Google and Facebook in order to complete the social media login functionality.
+* Gain access key from Google in order to complete the social media login functionality.
 This requires registration of a finished site and domain.

 ***